HardlyDifficult/Tutorials/Chapter6.md

 <hr></details><br>
 <details><summary>What did that do?</summary>

+Design the win area:

 We put a large trigger collider around the mushroom.
-When the character enters this area, TouchMeToWin will end the level.
+When the character enters this area, it will trigger the end the level.
 The collider is configured to use a layer which only interacts with the player so enemies cannot accidentally end the level.

+<br>Inform the LevelManager when the player won:

 TouchMeToWin counts the total number of these special zones in the world.
 For level 1 we are only using one but for level 2 there will be more.
 When the last one is disabled (by the character entering that area), we call YouWin on the LevelManager which will own starting the end sequence / switching to level 2.

-We check if the TouchMeToWin component is enabled before processing the trigger enter so that an area does not call YouWin multiple times.
+An enabled check is included to ensure we an area does not call YouWin multiple times.

 <hr></details>

 ## Win animation

-When the character reaches the win area, play the animation which
+When the character reaches the win area, play a Timeline to animate the end of the level.

 <details><summary>How</summary>

+Create a win animation:

  - Create another animation for the evil cloud, Animations/**CloudLevel1Exit** to play when the player wins.
-   - You may not be able to record if the Timeline window is open.
+   - You may not be able to record if the Timeline Editor window is open.
    - Select Animations/CloudLevel1Exit and disable Loop Time.

+<br>Create a win Timeline:

  - Right click in Assets/Animations -> Create -> Timeline named **Level2Exit**.
    - Select the evil cloud's sprite GameObject and in the Inspector change the Playable Director's 'Playable' to Level2Exit.

 <img src="http://i.imgur.com/Jsah6Ll.png" width=300px />

- - In the Timeline window, click 'Add' then 'Animation Track' and select the evil cloud's child GameObject with the animator.
+ - In the Timeline Editor window, click 'Add' then 'Animation Track' and select the evil cloud's child GameObject with the animator.
  - Right click in the timeline and 'Add Animation From Clip' and select the CloudLevel1Exit animation.

 <img src="http://i.imgur.com/xcR7HWr.gif" width=300px />

  - Select the box which appeared for the animation, and in the Inspector modify the speed.
-   - Hit play in the Timeline to preview the speed.
+   - Hit play in the Timeline Editor to preview the speed.
 The value is going to depend on how you created the animation.

+<br>Hide the mushroom during the animation:

  - Select the mushroom GameObject and drag it into the timeline.
    - Adjust the timeframe so that it starts at the beginning of the timeline and ends when you want the mushroom to disappear.
    - Select the track's row and in the Inspector change the 'Post-playback state' to 'Inactive'.

 <img src="http://i.imgur.com/W9lejAB.png" width=300px />

- - Drag in the evil cloud's child GameObject and create another Activation track.
-   - Size this track to fit the entire timeline.
-   - Change the Post-playback state to Inactive.
  - Select the evil cloud's sprite GameObject and in the Inspector change the Playable Director's Playable back to Level1Entrance.

+<br>Start the Timeline at the end of the level:

- - Update LevelManager:
+ - Update **LevelManager**:

 <details><summary>Existing code</summary>